simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

 ## Training

 As somebody unfamiliar with the PyTorch library, I found the fastai package a great place to start.
-It is intuative, especially for somebody proficient in python, and relatively easy to understand!
+It is intuative, especially for somebody proficient in Python, and relatively easy to understand!

 I created the dataset in a useable format using fastai's inbuilt dataloader, resizing each image and saving 20% of the data for our validation set.